Programmable Optical Filters Based on Feed-Forward Photonic Meshes

 Spectral filters are ubiquitous components used in nearly every optical application spanning telecommunications \cite{Capmany2006, cameron2018}, environmental sensing \cite{Robinson2005, Fiddler2009}, astrophysics \cite{Tennyson2019, Hearnshaw1986}, and biomedical sensing \cite{Krasnok2018}.
 Integrated spectral filters such as arrayed waveguide gratings \cite{Munoz2002, Stoll2017} and distributed Bragg reflectors \cite{Wang1974, Palo2023} have long offered a path toward miniaturization.
 Employing additional local heating elements to shift the spectral band of these devices has provided a degree of tunability \cite{Lee23, Liu2020}; however, this method cannot change the spectral profile of the device.

 Traditional fixed-function photonic filters offer high performance but lack flexibility, requiring separate device designs and fabrication runs for each target function.
-Programmable filters enable a single hardware platform to implement a wide range of spectral responses, enabling further applications including all-optical signal processing \cite{Capmany2024} and correlation spectroscopy \cite{Sinclair97}.
+Programmable filters enable a single hardware platform to implement a wide range of spectral responses, enabling further applications including all-optical signal processing \cite{Capmany2024}, correlation spectroscopy \cite{Sinclair97} and wavelength tunability for external cavity lasers \cite{Heim2025}.
 Programmable spectral filters have been realized utilizing a number of recirculating mesh architectures \cite{Capmany2024, Perez16, Catal2023, Wei2025}.
 In these systems, light is routed through closed-loop paths that provide spectral selectivity via interference and resonance effects.

 Feed-forward based photonic meshes may be operated using progressive optimization algorithms which enable distinct functionalities that have been widely demonstrated for spatial mode processing \cite{Miller13, Miller2013, Miller15, Miller2020, Valdez25}.
 However, these architectures are typically designed for broadband operation, lacking the strong wavelength dependence necessary to generate spectral filters.